 EU summit drags into 3rd day amid splits on virus fund

-BRUSSELS (AP) — European Union leaders remained fundamentally divided for a third day yesterday over an unprecedented 1.85-trillion-euro (US$2.1 trillion) EU budget and coronavirus recovery fund, and German Chancellor Angela Merkel warned that they might not reach a deal despite the urgency imposed by the pandemic.
+BRUSSELS, Germany (AP) — European Union leaders remained fundamentally divided for a third day Sunday over an unprecedented 1.85 trillion-euro (US$2.1 trillion) EU budget and coronavirus recovery fund, and German Chancellor Angela Merkel warned that they might not reach a deal despite the urgency imposed by the pandemic.

 Luxembourg Prime Minister Xavier Bettel said in his seven years' experience of European meetings, “I have never seen positions as diametrically opposed as this.”

-Even with Merkel and French President Emmanuel Macron negotiating as the closest of partners, the traditionally powerful Franco-German alliance could not get the bloc's 27 quarrelling nations in line.
+Even with Merkel and French President Emmanuel Macron negotiating as the closest of partners, the traditionally all-powerful Franco-German alliance could not get the bloc's 27 quarrelling nations in line.

-Often negotiating outdoors on a sun deck in the Europa summit centre in Brussels, the blue skies and fresh breeze had no impact on the mood.

 “Whether there will be a solution, I still can't say,” Merkel said as she arrived early for the extra day of talks.